arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 - A probabilistic model for classification
 - Usually where dependent variable is binary
 - There is multinomial logistic regression where there may be more than 2 classes, but that is less common and will not be our focus.
+- Nice because it's interpretable, parameters scale linearly with the dimensions, and computationally efficient.
+- It also serves as the foundation for some more sophisticated methods we'll learn down the road like Artificial Neural Networks.

 ## What are some examples?
 - Predicting whether a patient has a disease based on physiological observations